UAB-IT/linear/docs-src/components/video.md

 ## Usage

-A video embed componenet can substitute a link to a YouTube video in favor of an embedded version.
+A video embed component can substitute a link to a YouTube video in favor of an embedded version.
 Only videos from official UAB channels should be embedded.

 ## Markup